judyohjo/web/README.md

 # Programming language
-- HTML/CSS frontend language for design of the website
+- HTML/CSS frontend language for design of the website/webpage
 - PHP script language for creating a server page
 - SQL database language for storing student data
 - (Software used) Using Visual Studio Code